Big New York buildings with hidden spiritual secrets.

 Set to open in late 2020 in Chelsea, the luxury hotel and spa is the group’s first property in the United States—the hospitality experience incorporates six pillars of wellness into the stays for the guests.
 Clodagh was consulted in the construction of the towers.
 (76 11th Ave., Manhattan)

 This article originally appeared in Spring 2020 issue of Business of Home, Issue 15.
-Subscribe for more.
+Subscribe or become a BOH Insider for more.

-A quarterly in-depth analysis of the topics that matter most to the interior design community.
+Our quarterly magazine features in-depth analysis of the topics that matter most to the interior design community.